andrew-impell/financial-data-analysis/README.md

 # Hedge Fund Portfolio

-Use SEC 13F form data to create a portfolio of securities traded by hedge funds/institutional traders and then benchmark its returns against the S&P 500
+Use SEC 13F form data to create a portfolio of securities traded by hedge funds/institutional traders and then benchmark its returns against the S&P 500.
+Securities held more often by multiple funds are weighted higher.

 ![](https://github.com/andrew-impell/financial-data-analysis/blob/master/hedge_fund_picks.png)